Roundup: Blue Devils outlast Cherokee in 10 innings

 The Lady Pioneers blasted four homers and routed East.

-Ashlyn Dulaney (2-for-2, three RBIs) left the park twice, and Kennedy Broyles (two hits, three RBIs) and Sydney Hodges also homered (two hits, two RBIs).
+Ashlyn Dulaney (2-for-2, three RBIs) left the park twice, and Kennedy Broyles (two hits, three RBIs) and Sydney Hodges (two hits, two RBIs) also homered.
 Alyssa Suits also had two hits.

 Dulaney continued her torrid pace against Carter, blasting two more homers and driving in four runs.